jflec/bcg-atm/README.md

-All credit goes to the original authors.
+**All credit goes to the original authors.**

-BigChadGuys Plus (The Modpack) includes all individual projects to ensure authors receive full credit.
+**BigChadGuys Plus** includes all individual projects to ensure authors receive full credit.
 "AllTheMons - BCG Modified" simply combines each project for ease of development.

-BigChadGuys makes no claim of ownership over these packs.
+**BigChadGuys makes no claim of ownership over these packs.**

 **AllTheMons** was originally created by @easysqueeze.
 **AllTheMons Discord**: [Join here](https://discord.gg/gddMDWX2nS)